 Also piping expansion joints can use flanges or butt-weld ends.
 Moreover, limits rods are used in an expansion joint design to limit the axial compression or expansion.
 Furthermore, limit rods allow the piping joints to move over a range.
 In addition, nut stops are placed along the rods.
 Also limit rods are used to prevent bellows over-extension while restraining the full pressure thrust of the system.

-Expansion Joints for Pipes
+Industrial Expansion Joints for Pipes

-In this paragraph, I’m going to discuss why piping expansion joints are used for pipes.
+In this paragraph, I’m going to discuss why Industrial expansion joints are used for pipes.
 Firstly, misalignment happens in a pipe system.
 Secondly thermal expansion happens in a pipe system.
 Therefore, when the pipe heats and cools it can expand and contract.
 Pipe bellow joints are also known as compensators, because they compensate for the thermal movement.
-In addition, there are different types of expansion joints for pipe, for example, pipe bellows, and bellow pump connectors.
+In addition, there are different types of names for expansion joints for pipe, for example, pipe bellows, and bellow pump connectors.